xrrocha/nobocoder/README.md

 by the brute-force method of comparing the unknown term with every word in the dictionary (yes, we'll improve upon this later.)
 We then complain if there are no similar words or show a list of suggestions otherwise.

-This snippet still has something smelly about it: it incurs in the sin of consuming the data in the same context in which it is produced.
+This snippet has something smelly about it: it incurs in the sin of consuming the data in the same context in which it is produced.
 This practice hinders reuse and makes code difficult to understand and modify.